 Following this, the regional regulator, Brugel, expressed its concerns in a report.
 It fears that the lack of competitiveness in the Brussels residential market will lead to an increase in prices, to the detriment of customers who are already vulnerable.
 This situation would nullify the benefits that a free market should provide.

 With fewer suppliers, comparing plans and availing of promotions when they arise is of utmost importance.
 Options are certainly more restricted, but it is still very much possible to take advantage of competitive offers.
 In this case, it is crucial to use an energy comparison tool that always has up-to-date price plans of all suppliers.
-This is true for energyprice.be, the only price comparison website certified by CREG.
+This is true for energyprice.be, the first price comparison website certified by CREG.

 Would you prefer to receive a free energy audit before you decide?
 Get in touch with our energy advisers (0800 37 369).
 In just a few minutes, they will calculate your usage and better estimate what your needs are.Respond!